Editor’s note: In today’s Dispatch, we’re sharing a valuable (but surprising) essay from Agora founder Bill Bonner.

 Does this mean we will make money following his advice?

 We don’t know.
 But we’re going to find out.
 And you are, too…

 We’re making our own bet – five times as big as Warren’s.

-It’s not too late to catch up on what you missed.
-Bill has prepared a special online presentation to explain why he’s committing $5 million of his own family money to following Chris’s recommendations.
+Bill has prepared a special online presentation to explain why he’s committing $5 million of his own family money to Chris’s strategy… and how you can invest alongside him.
 Watch it here now.